OSC/ood-documentation/develop/_sources/how-tos/monitoring/logging.rst.txt

     able to substitute user or escalate to root in order to see these files.

-In general the session data or job submission files for apps across the dashboard, such as the Job Composer, Batch Connect, or Frame-renderer, all start from the root of:
+In general the session data or job submission files for apps across the dashboard, such as the Job Composer, Batch Connect, and so on, all start from the root of:

 :file:`~/ondemand/data/sys/`